algolia/algoliasearch-laravel/README.md

 Contact::reindex();
 ```

-To reindex all your records (in place, without deleting out-dated records):
+To reindex all your records (in place, without deleting outdated records):

 ```php
 Contact::reindex(false);